DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

     For the purposes of this example we have turned off the global :ref:`authorization/policies:login required` setting and instead choose
     to define whether or not a view requires being logged in directly on the view rather than globally.
-This way we can demonstrate all three of the various mixins.
+This way we can demonstrate all three options available from the various mixins.

 .. _loose_mixin_settings.py: